jmettraux/aachen/src/caf__class.md

 Once per scene, a missed _Sneak_ or _Convince_ skill check can be turned into a success.

-`Caster`s spends most of their life hiding their abilities.
+`Caster`s spend most of their life hiding their abilities.
 They are used to cover up, deny, conceal, etc.

 ### ❦ Spellcasting